blawson69/PurseStrings/README.md

 # PurseStrings
 This [Roll20](http://roll20.net/) script handles currency and currency exchanges for characters in games using the default [SRD monetary system](https://roll20.net/compendium/dnd5e/Treasure#content).
 It manages a character's currency and will add/subtract appropriately when collecting loot, paying for goods/services, etc. This script also includes an Inventory system, allowing a dynamic Merchant experience.
 You can create any number of Merchant NPCs with an Inventory that is updated with every purchase.

-This script is for use with the D&D 5th Edition OGL Sheet or the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped).
+This script is for use with the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped) and the D&D 5th Edition OGL Sheet.

 ## Coinage
 PurseStrings is fairly flexible in the way it accepts coinage through the various commands.
 It can be sent as either a list of amounts & denominations (commas and spaces between numbers and denominations are accepted), or as a shorthand list with a colon separating the amounts in denominational order from smallest to largest (cp, sp, ep, gp, pp) with zeros for placeholders.